 Driving in Maui is easy, as long as you stay on the main roads and there are only a few of these on the island.
 Expect scenic winding roads, winding being the focus.
 After all, getting from point A to point B often involves making a big loop around a part of the island.

-To help you make your decision on where to stay in Maui, we’ve researched the driving times from the main tourist resorts to most points of interest.
+To help you make your decision on where to stay on Maui, we’ve researched the driving times from the main tourist resorts to most points of interest.

-Some Maui activities take up a full day while others can be easily combined.
+Some Maui activities, like driving the legendary Road to Hana, take up a full day while others can be easily combined.
+You could, for example, see the sunrise in Haleakala National Park and spend the afternoon enjoying the Maui vacation vibe in your chosen beach resort.
 Traveling with kids?
 Then check out our selection of things to do in Maui with kids.

 Maui, and Hawaii in general, is a golf lovers’ paradise.
 Kapalua is home to the iconic Plantation Course, where the PGA tour is held every January, and the Bay Course.
 In Kaanapali you’ll find the Royal Kaanapali and the Kaanapali Kai.
 The Wailea Golf Club features the Blue, Emerald Course and Gold Courses as well as the Makena Golf Course while Kihei is home to the Maui Nui Golf Club.

 Snorkeling is one of the ultimate must-do Maui activities.
-Plenty of beaches in Maui are recommended snorkeling spots.
+Plenty of beaches on the island are recommended snorkeling spots.

-- The most popular ones, however, are found in West Maui.
+- The most popular ones, however, are found on the west coast.
 We’ve snorkeled at Black Rock Beach (near Kaanapali) and Kapalua Beach and they’re ideal for less experienced and first-time snorkelers, like our kids.
 Just enter the water where you see some lava rocks and before you know it, you’ll be surrounded by colorful fish.
 We didn’t encounter turtles but that’s probably because we stayed quite close to the beach.
 Advanced snorkelers can head to Honolua Bay up north.

 - We didn’t get to snorkel in the Wailea area, unfortunately, so we can’t share our personal experiences.
 From what we’ve heard, the Ahihi Kinau Reserve is the best snorkeling spot in South Maui.
 It’s also a recommended Maui snorkeling site for families with children.